Discrete geometry for electoral geography: Polsby-Popper and other contour-based scores

-In this generality, Theorem~\ref{isoper} is easily proved using the Brunn-Minkowski inequality \cite{shakarchi}.
-Despite the pedigree of this theorem, it was a 1991 article by law scholars Polsby and Popper that led to their names being attached to the associated formula in political science \cite{PP}.
+In this generality, Theorem~\ref{thm:isoper} has a short and elegant proof using the Brunn-Minkowski inequality \cite{shakarchi}.
+Despite the long history of this fact (see especially \cite{Blasjo} for an excellent guided tour), a 1991 article by law scholars Polsby and Popper led to their names being attached to the associated metric in political science \cite{PP}.